KumarDevvrat/blog/content/about.md

 At the same time, it's futile to define myself with a title.
 I think it won't do justice to many aspects of life.
 Professionally, I have shades of programmer, software engineer, management, leadership, hustler, software architect and couple of other things.
 I like to believe that I am good at solving problems from first-class principles.
-There is long list of things I have to learn or be good at which means I am nowhere near the perfection I aim for
+There is long list of things I have to learn or be good at.
+It means I am nowhere near the perfection I aim for

 Problems with actual use-case excite me.
 I have keen interest in R&D with equal emphasis on prototyping and developing.
 I take interest in
 - Software architecture